 Two years later, Gary again took advantage of the discounted price and had another scan.
 The test took less than five minutes, Gary says, but an hour later, he received a call from the center instructing him to rush the results to his cardiologist.

-Ideally, the score should be zero, according to Des Lauriers’ cardiologist at Rush Copley, Santosh Gill, MD, FACC, RPVA.
+Ideally, the score should be zero, say Rush experts.
 This number increases as plaque builds up.
-Des Lauriers’ score was 7,000.
-“His very high score, along with some symptoms, led directly to cardiac catheterization — inserting a thin, flexible tube into a chamber or vessel of the heart for diagnostics or as an intervention.
+Gary’s score was 7,000.
+His very high score, along with some symptoms, led directly to cardiac catheterization — inserting a thin, flexible tube into a chamber or vessel of the heart for diagnostics or as an intervention.

-‘Well Worth the Price’
+‘Well worth the price’